mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 Drivers MAY deviate the spelling of option names to conform to their language's naming conventions and implement options in an idiomatic way (e.g. keyword arguments, builder classes, etc.).

+Drivers MAY use a native UUID type in place of a parameter or return type specified as a BSON binary with subtype 0x04 as described in `Handling of Native UUID Types <../uuid.rst>`.

 MongoClient Changes
 -------------------